- Posting in the SAC

 Nothing in this policy is intended to impede the members of the University Community in the exercise of their rights to free speech.
 The Use of Grounds registration policy allows for the University to receive sufficient notification of activities/events on the grounds of the University and ensure that individuals, student organizations and departments are aware of appropriate University policies.

-PERMIT: To request use of the grounds for an activity/event, an individual, student organization or department must submit a completed event registration form to the Office of Student Activities including: the identity of the host or sponsoring group; the proposed location, date, and time for the activity/event; and a full description of planned equipment, props, and displays to be used.
-An event registration form must be completed and approved by the Office of Student Activities and the Physical Plant prior to the activity/event.
+PERMIT: To request use of the grounds for an activity/event, an individual, student organization or department must submit a completed reservation request to the Student Activities Center including: the identity of the host or sponsoring group; the proposed location, date, and time for the activity/event; and a full description of planned equipment, props, and displays to be used.
+The reservation request must be completed and approved by the Student Activities Center and Physical Plant prior to the activity/event.

-TIME: On the event registration form, an individual, student organization or department must submit a request for the preferred date and time of its planned activity or event.
-Activities and events may occur at any date and time as approved in advance by the Student Activities Office.
+TIME: On the reservation request, an individual, student organization or department must submit a request for the preferred date and time of its planned activity or event.
+Activities and events may occur at any date and time as approved in advance by the Student Activities Center.
 Prior notice is necessary in order to allow for coordination with public safety.
 The University will consider each request in light of other requests and campus activities and priorities, and will work with the applicant to identify a suitable date and time for the planned activity or event.

-PLACE: On the event registration form, an individual, student organization or department must submit a request for the preferred location of its planned activity or event.
+PLACE: On the reservation request, an individual, student organization or department must submit a request for the preferred location of its planned activity or event.
 The University will consider each request in light of other requests and campus activities and priorities, and will work with the applicant to identify a suitable location for the planned activity or event.

 Even after a request has been granted, grounds use may be restricted due to weather or ground conditions.
 Groups or individuals should plan for an alternate, indoor, location in the case of inclement weather or poor ground condition.